-Twitter, Inc. [TWTR] – A worthy Stock for long-term investors
+Twitter, Inc. [TWTR] – A worthy stock for long-term investors

 This company’s Return on Total Capital is 3.41, and its Return on Invested Capital has reached 12.90%.
 Its Return on Equity is 18.90, and its Return on Assets is 12.82.
 These metrics all suggest that Twitter, Inc. is doing well at using the money it earns to generate returns.

+Turning to investigate this organization’s capital structure, Twitter, Inc. [TWTR] has generated a Total Debt to Total Equity ratio of 37.78.
+Similarly, its Total Debt to Total Capital is 27.42, while its Total Debt to Total Assets stands at 25.89.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 2.65, and its Long-Term Debt to Total Capital is 35.82.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 30.53 and its Total Debt to EBITDA Value is 3.04.
-The Enterprise Value to Sales for this firm is now 7.34.
+The Enterprise Value to Sales for this firm is now 7.34, and its Total Debt to Enterprise Value stands at 0.15.

-Similarly, this company’s Total Asset Turnover is 0.30.
+Similarly, this company’s Receivables Turnover is 4.17 and its Total Asset Turnover is 0.30.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 9.15.

 Conclusion: Is Twitter, Inc. [TWTR] a Reliable Buy?